skip to Main Content

 The short-term and long-term caregivers will need to sign your family care plan, indicating that they will take on this responsibility.
 Once complete, your commanding officer needs to review the plan and sign off on it.
 Even reservists need such a plan in case they receive orders for active duty status.
 Moreover, your terms could remain the same as the plan you already had in place, but if you want to make changes to it, now is the time.

-You could add this plan to your child custody agreement and parenting plan that you will present to a Kansas court during your divorce.
+You could add this plan to your child custody agreements and parenting plan that you will present to a Kansas court during your divorce.
 The court will want to know that the child’s best interests remain a priority for you and the other parent, and your family care plan is part of that since it directly affects your children’s well-being.

 Avatar photo